valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

 * Agents have to use a shared, global store for persistent data (e.g., which was the last agent that printed the message).
 * Finally, the service can progress even if some agent is faulty or malicious (up to a certain threshold of malicious agents).

-In this toy example we assume that the agent that is charge of printing the message locally will do so (i.e., it will behave honestly).
-Moreover, there is no way for the other agents to verify it.
-When a service implements some critical operation, like sending a transaction to a blockchain, it is not enough with trusting that the agent will behave honestly, and further security and cryptographic mechanisms will be required.
+In this toy example we are not verifying that the keeper behaves honestly: there is no way for the other agents to verify its console.
+However, in a real service that implements some critical operation (e.g., like sending a transaction to a blockchain) further verification and security mechanisms have to be put in place.

 The main questions that we try to answer in the sections below are: